gonka-ai/gonka-openai/typescript/README.md

 ## TransferAddress Requirement

-Each endpoint in the Gonka network requires a **TransferAddress**, which is the Cosmos address of the endpoint provider.
+Each endpoint in the Gonka network requires a **TransferAddress**, which is the gonka address of the endpoint provider.
 This address is essential for the request signing process and cannot be omitted.

 - The TransferAddress is used as part of the signature payload, along with the request body and a timestamp
 - It identifies the provider of the endpoint you're connecting to